slbailey/Retrovue/docs/runtime/program_director.md

 ## Core Data Model

-All runtime information is stored in SQLAlchemy models in `src/retrovue/domain/entities.py`.
+All runtime information is stored in SQLAlchemy models.
 These represent the "source of truth" for what's currently playing and how the system is operating.

-### Channel
+### BroadcastChannel

 Represents a broadcast channel with its runtime state and configuration.

 **Key Properties:**

-- `id` - Database primary key
+- `id` - Internal database primary key
-- `uuid` - Stable external identifier
+- `uuid` - External stable identifier exposed to API, runtime, and logs
 - `name` - Human-readable channel name
-- `number` - Channel number for display
-- `enabled` - Whether channel is active
 - `timezone` - Channel's time zone for scheduling
+- `is_active` - Whether channel is active
 - `current_mode` - Current operational mode (normal, emergency, guide)
 - `viewer_count` - Number of active viewers
 - `producer_status` - Status of the Producer (stopped, starting, running, stopping) (runtime field; reflects current Producer state and is not long-term schedule state)